 Since your goal in poker is always to maximize your chips won, always make sure to consider all your options and try to realize how it will affect your equity and your EV.

-Furthermore, other considerations, such as implied odds, must also be taken into consideration when deciding on early street calls or raises.
+Furthermore, other considerations, such as implied odds, must also be considered when deciding on early street calls or raises.

 For example, how much more value will you be able to extract if your draw gets there?
 Conversely, is there a high probability of your opponent having a stronger draw that will end up costing you greatly when you hit it?

-These are all considerations you should keep in mind while calculating the EV of your decisions, and you should remember to calculate for all of them before making up your mind.
+You should consider all of these considerations when calculating the EV of your decisions, and you should remember to calculate for all of them before making up your mind.

 When attempting bluffs, it is important you mind your